• Skip to primary navigation

 Land Acknowledgment

-The office of the College of Midwives of Ontario is currently situated on traditional lands belonging to the Anishinabewaki, the Wendake, the Haudenosaunee, the Missisauga and Mississaugas of the Credit First Nation and is covered by Treaty 13 with the Mississaugas of the Credit First Nation.
+The office of the College of Midwives of Ontario is situated upon traditional and current Indigenous territories that include the Anishinabewaki, the Wendake, the Haudenosaunee, the Missisauga and Mississaugas of the Credit First Nation, and is covered by Treaty 13 with the Mississaugas of the Credit First Nation.

-The College recognizes and respectfully acknowledges the past and present traditional owners of this territory and their role in the life of the region.
-We commit to honouring the unique cultural and spiritual relationships and practices of Indigenous Peoples to the land, waters, and their rich contributions to society.
+The College recognizes and expresses gratitude to the Indigenous stewards of this land who have overseen its care since time immemorial, and we acknowledge and revere the work and legacies of Indigenous midwives.
+We are committed to honouring the unique cultural and spiritual relationships and practices of Indigenous Peoples with the land and waters, and their rich contributions to society.
+We support Indigenous sovereignty and the Calls to Action of the Truth and Reconciliation Commission of Canada.

 Equity, Diversity, and Inclusion Framework